google-research/google-research/cfq_pt_vs_sa/README.md

 We recommend using CTPU to create a VM and a TPU device.
 See [the quickstart](https://cloud.google.com/tpu/docs/quickstart) for more details.

+**NOTE** Please make sure your VM has at least 30Gb of RAM, otherwise preprocessing the CFQ dataset will fail.

 The [T5 Github page](https://github.com/google-research/text-to-text-transfer-transformer) contains further instructions for setting up the TPU device using CTPU.

 ### Installing dependencies